EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

     end
     PP->>NP: Inform user
 ```
-Figure 1: Transactions between wallets of PID provider and legal person wallet for LPID issuance
+*Figure 2.
+Transactions between wallets of PID provider and legal person wallet for LPID issuance*

 The sequence diagram highlights the integration of the new preliminary steps (3-7, 10-14) using OpenID4VP with the traditional authorization code flow and pre-authorized code flow, adhering to the OID4VCI specification.
 It ensures a robust framework for digital identity issuance, from initial compliance verification to the secure generation and storage of LPID credentials, followed by ongoing management.